adamgarza/adamgarza.github.io/_site/index.md

 <br />
 ### What is OpenCensus?
-OpenCensus is a vendor-agnostic single distribution of libraries to provide metrics collection and tracing for your services.
-OpenCensus provides observability for your microservices and monoliths alike.
+Application metrics and distributed traces are immensely powerful for developers, but are difficult to automatically retrieve.
+Based on the same technology used at Google, OpenCensus is an open source project that aims to make the collection and submission of application metrics and traces easier for developers.
-It gives you the tools to track a request as it travels through each of your services, and it helps you gather any metrics of interest.
-Sounds complicated... right!?
+It gives developers the tools to track a request as it travels through each of the application services, and it helps gather any metrics of interest.

 <br />